stnolting/fpga_puf/README.md

 | -fpga_puf_inst (fpga_puf)                                    |         133 |             293 |
 | --fpga_puf_cell_inst[0].fpga_puf_cell_inst_i (fpga_puf_cell) |           1 |  2 (FF + Latch) |

-:information_source: Xilinx Vivado can detect the PUF cell's latch and used a FF primitive (which also provides a latch mode) for implementation.
+:information_source: Xilinx Vivado can detect the PUF cell's latch and infers a FF primitive, which also provides a latch mode.
 This does not compromise the functionality of the PUF.

 ## Summary